Kara Mahmud Pasha: First War with the Montenegrins and Venetians

 His major quarrels were with Montenegro and Venice, which he attacked and defeated in 1785.
 Mahmud had been infiltrating Montenegro and inciting disputes between its leaders for a long time.
 Mahmud began to gather his allies and mobilize his army for an offensive in late February.
 Mahmud secured the flanks by attacking Işbuzi castle and making alliances with Bosnian pashas.

 Kara Mahmud Pasha called all Muslim Ghegs to Jihad against the Montenegrins and after gathering an army of around 30,000 troops, Mahmud invaded Montenegro from both sea and land and conquered it in just four days.
-During his attack in Montenegro he defeated an Montenegrin army of 8,000 men in Crmničani.
+During his attack in Montenegro he defeated a Montenegrin army of 8,000 men in Crmničani.
 He also captured and burned the Montenegrin capital Cetinje, subdued and enslaved the Montenegrin tribes, forced the Venetians to pay him tribute and plundered the entire country, including the library and treasury of the Reževići Monastery.
 During the Attack on Montenero in 1785, guvernadur Jovan Radonjić saw Mahmud Pasha's army across Bjelica, he set his own house on fire and fled to Venetian territory.
 Mahmud Pasha also went to burn down the Njeguši tribe, but the Nikšići asked him to preserve it, because they had trading relations with them.
 Mahmud Pasha settled the promised war gift; he gave Milić and knez Martinović two flasks filled with Ottoman copper coins, and 10 ducats each for the service they had done for him.
 Mahmud Pasha then crossed with his army through Paštrovići to return to Scutari.
 When he crossed Paštrovići at the Kašćela height near the church, Rade Andrović and his two friends approached and failed to assassinate him.
+Following this, Mahmud slew all three of them.